d12frosted/elpa-mirror/stable-melpa/time-block-readme.txt

 (defun my/buffer-sets-around-advice (orig name)
   "Check if NAME is 'emacs', if so, follow time blocking logic before calling ORIG (`buffer-sets-load-set')."
   (unless (and (string= name "emacs")
-               (time-block-group-blocked-p :workday)
+               (time-block-blocked-p :workday)
-               (not (yes-or-no-p "You have decided not to edit your emacs configuration at this time.\nContinue?")))
+               (not (time-block-confirm-override "You have decided not to edit your emacs configuration at this time.\nContinue?")))
     (funcall orig name)))
 (advice-add 'buffer-sets-load-set :around #'my/buffer-sets-around-advice)